October 22

 How To Write a Persuasive Blog Post

 Persuasion is an art and a science.
 Teaching the art is hard but the science is rather simple.
-Today I want to share with you five key characteristics of persuasive blog posts and a simple five paragraph template you can use to create your own persuasive blog posts.
+Today I want to share with you five key characteristics of persuasive blog posts and a simple five paragraph template I created over 25 years ago, that you can use to create your own persuasive blog posts, point-of-view memos, letters, reports, presentations or Perfect Pitches

 Real World Examples of Persuasive Blog Posts